 To see if the supplement helps osteoarthritis symptoms, researchers gave 29 people either 2400 mg of Aquamin or a placebo for 12 weeks.
 Results showed improvements in joint range of motion and walking distance.
 They also appeared to need fewer pain medications like aspirin and ibuprofen.
 While encouraging, the study has some issues:

 - several people dropped out.
-The study started with 29 people but only 14 completed.
+The study started with 29 people but only 14 completed it.

 - people were asked to cut back on pain drugs (NSAIDs) like ibuprofen but they were still permitted to use Tylenol (acetaminophen) for pain if needed.
 Could Tylenol use have impacted the results?